emberjs/rfcs/text/0779-first-class-component-templates.md

 </details>

-Users can then define a named template-only component like this:[^tc-export]
+Users can then define a named template-only component like this:

 ```ts
 import type { TemplateOnlyComponent } from '@glimmer/component';